Mersey 106.7: KCR FM Problems

 On 24 October 2008, KCR FM were locked out of the building by bailiffs acting on behalf of landlords "Brookhouse", after attempts to retrieve unpaid rent.
 All equipment and assets of the company were seized that morning, and the station was put onto automation.
 KCR FM have yet to comment on the situation and future of the station.

 A notice was placed upon the front door of the studio reading "Landlords have taken peaceful possession of the property and the locks have been changed as a result of persistent breaches of the former lease.
 Access can only be allowed with the consent of the landlords".

 On 28 October, KCR FM was handed a yellow card by UK regulator Ofcom, for not fulfilling its format.
 The regulator was quoted as saying "It is clear the station is at present broadcasting no local content, information or news as required by its Format."

 Mersey 106.7

 KCR's transmitter on 106.7 was turned off around lunchtime on Thursday, 27 November 2008.

 Broadcasting began on 106.7 again on Thursday, 22 January 2009, under the new name "Mersey 106.7 - Great Songs for Liverpool".

 On Wednesday 1 April 2009, the licence for Mersey 106.7 was officially revoked.
 This unprecedented move was initially announced back in December 2008 but had taken nearly four months to be put into action.
 Programmes went out as normal until after the 4pm news, when the song "Breaking Up is Hard to Do" by Neil Sedaka was broadcast.
 Then it went to dead air.

-It is as yet unknown whether or not Ofcom will re-advertise the Knowsley licence.